noemi00/Q42---Rijksmuseum-recommender-system/README.md

 # DSP-project
 This project contains the prototype related to the project of group F2.

-The applications uses the following technologies:
+The application uses the following technologies:
 - FastAPI as framework for the backend
 - Uvicorn as an ASGI web server
 - SQLAlchemy for database communication